internetvandingen/learn-elm/README.md

 Gamestate information:
 - board: whether marks are placed on each square
-- who's turn it is
+- turn: who's turn it is
 - winner: whether the game is won by somebody or is ongoing

 Note that both the client and the backend are written in elm, so the code for the game can be reused.